jacksonbull87/Social-Listening-NLP-Project/README.md

 ## Data Preprocessing
-    Before analyszing the documents, I needed to clean the text so that I can tokenize each term into meaningful words.
+    Before analyzing the documents, I needed to clean the text so that I can tokenize each term into meaningful words.
 I created a preprocessing function that eliminated URL links, non-alpha characters, words less than 3 letters, and English stopwords provided by NLTK.